 And you can expand professionally while still living a life that’s deeply personal.

 We are allowed to be multidimensional.
 In fact, I believe it’s our depth, our inner contradiction, our many hats that make us more intuitive, more impactful, and more resilient in every space we walk into.
-So whether you know me as the grandma the SaaS strategist.
-Or the woman who sends voice notes about psychology at 11 pm know this.
+I am the mom, the gradma and the SaaS sales strategist.
+I am also the woman who sends voice notes about psychology at 10 pm.
 All of those are me and I bring them all with intention.
+With presence and quiet power.

 Sabrina Guedouani